Home » USA » Grand Canyon West Rim helicopter tours

 After enjoying the Grand Canyon’s sunset views and the Colorado River, you board the helicopter for the return flight.

-As you fly towards Las Vegas, the pilot swoops down towards the glittering Las Vegas strip to see it in all its glory.
+As you fly towards Las Vegas, the pilot swoops down towards the glittering Las Vegas strip to see it in all its splendor.

 Tour Operator: Maverick Helicopter Tours